 - 16. Disabled survivors made up just over a quarter (27 percent) of the 2,329 survivors who registered with the Inquiry.
 This does not include Deaf survivors or survivors who experienced mental distress.
-Part 1, Chapter 4 of the Inquiry's final report, Whanaketia Through pain and trauma, from darkness to light, includes information about the disabled survivors who registered with the Inquiry, including gender, age, ethnicity, where they were in care and self-identified impairments. - 17.
-Part 1, Chapter 5 of the Inquiry's final report, Whanaketia Through pain and trauma, from darkness to light, describes how the Inquiry engaged with disabled survivors, their whānau and wider communities. - 18.
-Part 1, Chapter 6 of the Inquiry's final report, Whanaketia Through pain and trauma, from darkness to light, sets out the framework the Inquiry used to guide its analysis and understanding of disabled survivors who suffered abuse and neglect in State and faith-based care.
+Part 1, Chapter 4 of the Final Report includes information about the disabled survivors who registered with the Inquiry, including gender, age, ethnicity, where they were in care and self-identified impairments. - 17.
+Part 1, Chapter 5 of the Final Report describes how the Inquiry engaged with disabled survivors, their whānau and wider communities. - 18.
+Part 1, Chapter 6 of the Final Report sets out the framework the Inquiry used to guide its analysis and understanding of disabled survivors who suffered abuse and neglect in State and faith-based care.
 The framework was also used to understand the experiences of Deaf survivors and survivors who experienced mental distress. - 19.
-Part 1, Chapter 6 of the Inquiry's final report, Whanaketia Through pain and trauma, from darkness to light, also describes the principles from the United Nations Convention on the Rights of Persons with Disabilities and Enabling Good Lives, which the Inquiry considered appropriate to help frame its understanding and analysis of the abuse and neglect suffered by disabled survivors.
+Part 1, Chapter 6 of the Final Report also describes the principles from the United Nations Convention on the Rights of Persons with Disabilities and Enabling Good Lives, which the Inquiry considered appropriate to help frame its understanding and analysis of the abuse and neglect suffered by disabled survivors.